No wrong door

-Our community uses a vulnerability index tool to prioritize individuals and families most in need of housing services.
+Our community uses a standard housing needs evaluation to determine someone’s wants and needs, as well as which programs they may be eligible for.
+Because of the limited availability of housing in our community, the Coordinated Assessment (CA) also serves to prioritize individuals and families most in need of housing services.
 The assessment is administered by trained direct service staff across various community service providers.
-Once assessed, households are referred to the programs they qualify for.
+Once assessed, households are referred to the programs they qualify for when those programs have openings.

 Outreach and Navigation

 Outreach and navigation teams from multiple service providers work to locate individuals and families identified through the Coordinated Assessment process to connect them to available resources and services.
-Outreach and navigation workers assist with things like acquiring documentation and making/attending appointments, and they help ensure that the most vulnerable people experiencing homelessness can access the services they need.
+Outreach and navigation workers assist with things like acquiring IDs and other documentation, making and attending appointments, and ensuring everyone can access the services they need.

 System Training and Development